farcasterxyz/contracts/docs/docs.md

 An fname can exist in these states:

-- `invitable` - the name has never been minted, and can only be minted by the trusted caller
+- `seedable` - the name has never been minted, and can only be minted by the trusted caller
 - `registerable` - the name has never been minted and can be minted by anyone
 - `registered` - the name is registered to an address
 - `renewable` - the name's registration has expired and it can only be renewed by the owner